Section 504 – People with Disabilities

 In addition to its responsibility for enforcing other federal statutes prohibiting discrimination in housing, HUD has a statutory responsibility under Section 504 to ensure that individuals are not subjected to discrimination on the basis of disability by any program or activity receiving HUD assistance.
 Section 504 charges HUD with enforcing the right of individuals to live in federally subsidized housing free from discrimination on the basis of disability.

 Any person with a disability who feels himself or herself a victim of discrimination in a HUD-funded program or activity may file a complaint with the City's Section 504 Administrator.
-The City's ADA and Disability Services Department Director currently serves as Section 504 Administrator for the City of San Diego.
+The City's Office of ADA Compliance and Accessibility Director currently serves as Section 504 Administrator for the City of San Diego.

 For more information or to file a complaint, contact: